 Furthermore, the wind domain has been extended to Finland and the storm surge now considers the whole of the U.K., Ireland, Belgium, and France’s Atlantic and northern coasts.

 Building a Consistent View of Market Risk across Europe

 HD modeling provides a common framework for the analysis of flood, severe convective storms, and windstorm risk in Europe.
-By running all your models on the RMS Risk Modeler™ application, you benefit from a unified view of risk as the models share the same exposure data, building inventory, simulation engine, vulnerability approach, and last but not least, the same financial engine.
+By running all your models on Moody's RMS Risk Modeler™ application, you benefit from a unified view of risk as the models share the same exposure data, building inventory, simulation engine, vulnerability approach, and last but not least, the same financial engine.

 To build a more consistent and correlated view of Europe wind risk, we have retired the 'high-frequency' windstorm model component.
 This component was included in previous versions of the RiskLink™ Europe Windstorm Models, to represent attritional convective wind risk which contributes to annual windstorm losses.

-With the ability to group analyses across perils and to run climate-conditioned views of individual risks, RMS makes it simple to develop a more complete view of European market risk.
+With the ability to group analyses across perils and to run climate-conditioned views of individual risks, Moody's RMS makes it simple to develop a more complete view of European market risk.
 Confidence in the risk view can be further strengthened because the Risk Modeler application allows model users to initiate deep dives into the data to identify the loss drivers, for example, across locations or perils.

 This detailed information helps the user build a comprehensive view of the risk across the continent, which can inform pricing, risk selection, treaty structures, as well as the downstream risk management workflow.

 HD Modeling Innovations Deliver a More Realistic View of Event Losses

 The new Europe Windstorm HD Models leverage the power and scale of Moody's RMS Intelligent Risk Platform™ to run more robust analyses on your portfolio.
 First, the simulation engine: The cloud-based framework allows for a very large number of simulations to improve the robustness of the models.